sumed-h/SpotifySongRecAudFeatures/README.md

 Similarity

 # Results
 The final dataset 12,000 songs with the audio features.
-It makes sense that loudness and energy are highly correlated and valence & danceability are the second highly correlated sound propertiees.
+It makes sense that loudness(dB) and energy are highly correlated and vibe & danceability are the second highly correlated sound propertiees.
 ![chart1](./Images/correlation2.jpg)

 # Modeling